Diameter bounds for finite simple Lie algebras: Abstract

 \section{Abstract}

 We prove strong and explicit diameter bounds for finite simple Lie algebras, which parallel Babai's conjecture for finite simple groups.
 Specifically, we show that any nonabelian finite simple Lie algebra $\g$ over $\F_p$ has diameter $O((\log{\abs{\g}})^D)$ for $D \approx 3.11$ with respect to any generating set.
-For absolutely simple classical Lie algebras over $\F_p$, we establish the sharper bound $O(\log{\abs{\g}})$ when the Lie type is fixed and the generators are chosen uniformly at random.
+For $\F_p$-forms of classical Lie algebras of fixed Lie type, we establish the sharper bound $O(\log{\abs{\g}})$ when the generators are chosen uniformly at random.